 A general chemistry sequence for students majoring in most sciences, pharmacy, and chemical engineering.
-This is the first course of a three-term sequence for students in science, engineering and the professional health programs.
-Prerequisite: Completion of high school chemistry with a grade of "C" or better with a passing score on the chemistry entrance exam, or CH 150 Preparatory Chemistry with a grade of "C" or better, or CH 121 College Chemistry with a grade of "C" or better, or CH 112 Chemistry for Health Occupations with a grade of "C" or better; MTH 095 Intermediate Algebra.
+First course of a three-term sequence for students in science, engineering and the professional health programs.
+Includes a laboratory component.
+Prerequisite: MTH 095 Intermediate Algebra and any one of the following: a passing score on the chemistry entrance exam, or CH 150 Preparatory Chemistry with a grade of "C" or better, or CH 121 College Chemistry with a grade of "C" or better, or CH 112 Chemistry for Health Occupations with a grade of "C" or better.
 Corequisite: MTH 111 College Algebra.
-This course includes a laboratory component.
+To schedule an entrance exam or for further information contact: Linda Taylor at taylorl@linnbenton.edu or 541-917-4741.